 The development of the baton

 As already indicated, the conductor’s baton, as we know it today, only spread as the orchestra grew in size.
-Previously, simple aids such as rolled up music paper were used instead of the baton.
+Previously, simple aids such as rolled up music paper were used instead.
 Especially in opera, it was common for the first violinist and the harpsichordist (who was often the composer at the same time) to share the conducting function.
 Thus, for example, it may be considered certain that Wolfgang Amadeus Mozart conducted the world premiere of his Don Giovanni on October 29, 1787 in the Prague Estates Theater from the harpsichord.